How to Write the Perfect Creative Brief (in 30 minutes or less)

-What ideas do you already have in your head?
+What video marketing ideas do you already have in your head?
 Make sure you are clear and concise with what you want the video to convey.
 Who do you want to see in this video?
 Where does your product fit in?
 What are the actors’ objectives?
 Where will the ad take place?
 Answering these questions will help the client and creator remain on the same page about the overall vision.

 Along with your concept, include examples of past creative (either first- or third-party) that can give the creator a better visualization of what you want the ad to look like.

 Here’s another aspect of the creative brief that you likely already had in mind when you first heard the words, “Why aren’t we doing more video marketing?”
 Different audiences crave different styles of content, so by giving the creators a clear idea of who you want to reach, they’ll be able to develop a video that can directly speak in that audience’s language.